Medicare coverage changes: Key takeaways

 Four ways to leave Medicare Advantage

 Medicare Advantage (Medicare Part C) has become increasingly popular over the last decade.
-Thirty-four percent of all Medicare beneficiaries were in Medicare Advantage plans as of 2019, up from just 13 percent in 2005.
-And by late 2019, nearly 38 percent of Medicare beneficiaries had private coverage, nearly all of whom had Medicare Advantage (Medicare Cost plans are another form of private Medicare coverage, but very few people are enrolled in those plans).
+More than 42% of all Medicare beneficiaries were in Medicare Advantage plans as of 2021, up from just 13% in 2005 (that 42% includes Medicare Cost plans, but very few people are enrolled in those plans).
 But that doesn’t mean everyone is happy with Medicare Advantage, or that it’s the right option for all Medicare beneficiaries who enroll in it.

 To protect Medicare beneficiaries, lawmakers provided escape hatches for Medicare Advantage enrollees who decide – for whatever reason – that they’d rather be covered under Original Medicare.
 There are essentially four different avenues available to enrollees who want to leave their Medicare Advantage plan: